nexmo-community/disease-information-service/README.md

 ## Prerequisites
 - Install node.js
-- Set up the app in the Vonage Communications API
+- Set up the app in the Vonage Communications API using the [SMS API](https://www.vonage.com/communications-apis/sms/)
-- Install ngrok (if running locally)
+- Install ngrok (if running locally).
+Refer to the [docs](https://ngrok.com/docs)
 - Heroku account (if running remotely on Heroku)

 ## Running this demo locally on your machine